 Figure 3.
 Shift 1 Aligning vision, values, and objectives of the digital age with sustainable development

-The first shift concerns changing the way we commonly approach digital transformation and sustainability transformation in concert.
+The first shift concerns changing ourapproach to digital transformation and sustainability transformation.
 It is key to reorient the purpose of digital change, develop common visions, values and renewed objectives for sustainable development in the Digital Age.
-The application of digital innovations needs to focus on achieving the 2030 Agenda with its 17 Sustainable Development Goals (SDGs) and to progress the different global environmental commitments adopted through multilateral environmental agreements (MEAs).
+The application of digital innovations needs to focus on achieving implementation of the 2030 Agenda with its 17 Sustainable Development Goals and to progress the different global environmental commitments adopted through multilateral environmental agreements (MEAs).

-The SDG and MEA global frameworks hold a measure of legitimacy as our “north star” for environmentally sustainable human development as they represent the outcomes of multilateral processes and years of consensus building across all UN member states.
-They reflect our best collective effort towards a shared paradigm of global collective action and shared ends.
+The SDGs and MEA global frameworks hold a measure of legitimacy as our “north star” for environmentally sustainable human development as they represent the outcomes of multilateral processes and years of consensus building across all UN Member States.
+They reflect our collective effort towards a shared paradigm of shared objectives.
 Digital technologies and related infrastructure and standards must be designed, developed and applied as useful and powerful means towards accelerating the achievement of these goals.

 To implement this first shift systemically in all sectors, strong coalitions of citizens, governments, scientists and private sector actors must proactively shape the digital age towards sustainable futures.
 Connecting communities, building adequate competencies and understanding systemic complexity are important preconditions that empower agile frontrunner coalitions, new culture and mechanisms of global collective action and joint principles and standards.

-CODES stakeholders identify six strategic priorities that are globally applicable to achieve the kind of systems level change needed for this first shift.
+CODES stakeholders identify six strategic priorities that are globally applicable to achieve the kind of systems-level change needed for this first shift.
 Examples of initiatives that are already addressing this shift are contained in Table 1.

 Enabler 1.1 - “Connect Communities and Transformations”: Mutually connect digital and sustainability communities to catalyze the twin transformation.
 All actors should prioritize systematically intersecting the digital with the sustainability transformation by maximizing opportunities for promoting environmental sustainability through existing and emerging digital technologies, innovations and governance frameworks (Box 9).
 Similarly, sustainability commitments and agreements must consistently consider how they can be enabled through digital transformation.
-This strategic dialogue between these two communities is yet too often a blank space, it needs to be urgently and systematically organized and solidified to unite policy makers, scientists, engineers, entrepreneurs and activists under a shared vision and mindset.
+Should the strategic dialogue and mutual learning between these two communities materialize, it will unite policy makers, scientists, engineers, entrepreneurs, organizational leaders, and activists under a shared vision and mindset.
 Digital transformation must be used as an opportunity to solve systemic barriers to environmental and social sustainability or it will continue to accelerate perverse and unsustainable incentives of capitalism and business as usual.
-This integrated approach should be consequently implemented in and incentivized by national and international policy agendas and organizations, research and education programs, technology development and civil society action alike.
+This integrated approach should be consequently implemented in, and incentivized by, national and international policy agendas and organizations, research and education programs, technology development and civil society action alike.
 Silo-thinking must end in order to systematically address digitization and sustainability as closely interlinked cross-cutting tasks.